ibm-cloud-docs/vsrx/readiness_errors.md

 ## Error 1140
 {: #error-1140}

 The vSRX configuration includes an unsupported configuration setting.
-Correct and/or remove the unsupported configuration setting and rerun.
-Refer to [Correcting Unsupported vSRX Configuration Commands](/docs/vsrx?topic=vsrx-correcting-readiness-errors#correcting-unsupported-configuration) for more information.
+Correct or remove the unsupported configuration setting and rerun.
+See [Correcting Unsupported vSRX Configuration Commands](/docs/vsrx?topic=vsrx-correcting-readiness-errors#correcting-unsupported-configuration) for more information.

 ## Error 1141
 {: #error-1141}